-- > The following items should be purchased on your own: Gentlemen black dress socks; Ladies black hose. - > During marching season, the accessories are ordered at the time of fitting.
-See the Band/Guard Supply List for a complete listing.
+The following items should be purchased on your own: Gentlemen - black dress socks; Ladies - black hose.

-RISD District-Wide High School Guidelines for Extracurricular Students: Alcohol & Illegal Drugs
+- During marching season, the accessories are ordered at the time of fitting.
+See the Band/Guard Supply List for a complete listing. - Failure to abide by the guidelines in this handbook could result in the removal from the band program at the discretion of the head director.
+Students removed from the program may not be able to rejoin during their high school career.

-(Revised July 2011)
+RISD District-Wide High School Guidelines for Extracurricular Students: Alcohol & Illegal Drugs (Revised March 2017)

-RISD expects that all students, including students who participate Extracurricular Activities (Extracurricular Students) will conduct themselves at all times in an exemplary manner that brings honor to the District, their school, and themselves.
-Participation in extracurricular activities is a privilege and is conditioned on the student's compliance with all rules and regulations of the activity and District policies and guidelines, including these guidelines.
-The use, possession, sale, or furnishing to others of alcohol or drugs of kind is strictly prohibited (the Prohibition).
-Any student who violates the Prohibition is not in compliance with the rules of participation and will be subject to disciplinary measures, which could result in removal from the extracurricular activities in which the student participates.
+RISD expects that all students, including participate students who in anv Extracurricular Activities (Extracurricular Students) will conduct themselves at all times in an exemplary manner that brings honor to the District, their school, and themselves.
+Participation in extracurricular activities is a privilege and is conditioned on the student's compliance with all rules and regulations of the activity and District policies and guidelines, including these The use, possession, sale, or guidelines. furnishing to others of alcohol or drugs of any kind and/or being under the influence of alcohol or illegal substances is strictly prohibited (the Prohibition).
+Any student who violates the Prohibition is not in compliance with the rules of extracurricular participation and will be subject to disciplinary measures, which could result in removal from the extracurricular activities in which the student participates.